openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

     (verified) <- ML-DSA.Verify(mldsaPublicKey, dataDigest, mldsaSignature)

-ML-DSA has the parameterization with the corresponding artifact lengths in octets as given in {{tab-mldsa-artifacts}}.
+ML-DSA has the parametrization with the corresponding artifact lengths in octets as given in {{tab-mldsa-artifacts}}.
 All artifacts are encoded as defined in [FIPS-204].